CreamFirst/cream-bot-messenger/tansea.md

-Pets welcome
+Pets are welcome.
-£50 per week per pet
+£50 per week per pet.
-Keep factual.
-No negotiation.
+Keep wording factual — no negotiation or discussion.